-Calvin Coolidge was the 30th U.S. president?
-He and Chester A. Arthur are the only two presidents to have been born in Vermont?
-After he heard of Harding?s death, Calvin Coolidge was sworn in at the family homestead in Vermont at 2:47 a.m., by his father, a notary public?
-Coolidge announced his decision not to seek another term by releasing a simple statement to the press: “”I do not choose to run for president in 1928??
-Coolidge had a reputation as a man of few words.
-Upon hearing the news of his death, Dorothy Parker quipped, ?How can they tell??
+Calvin Coolidge married the former Grace Goodhue in 1905.
+They had two sons: John (1906--2000) and Calvin Jr. (1908--1924).
+Calvin Jr. died while Coolidge was president; he developed sepsis from a blister he got playing tennis on the White House courts… Calvin Coolidge and Chester A. Arthur are the only two presidents to have been born in Vermont… After he heard of Harding’s death, Calvin Coolidge was sworn in at the family homestead in Vermont at 2:47 a.m., by his father, a notary public… Calvin Coolidge announced his decision not to seek another term by releasing a simple statement to the press: “”I do not choose to run for president in 1928… Calvin Coolidge had a reputation as a man of few words.
+Upon hearing the news of his death, Dorothy Parker quipped, “How can they tell?”

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.